 NHDRO has boosted the Quicktime Motorsports/Lindeman Performance Pro Ultra 4.60 eighth mile class purse to $5000-to-win for the Louisville race.
-Gateway winner Dan McCarten, defending Louisville winner Les Stimac, Ohio winner Jimmy Muntain, class sponsor Jeff Lindeman, John “Spooky” Markham—even East Coast stud Boo Brown has declared his intention to race at The ‘Ville.
+Gateway winner Dan McCarten, defending Louisville winner Les Stimac, Ohio and September Indy winner Jimmy Muntain, August Indy winner Smokin’ Joe Rodney, class sponsor Jeff Lindeman, and more—all will be racing for the cash and the championship in the richest 4.60 race ever!
+Lindeman has a tiny 6 point lead over Muntain as the championship is decided at the ‘Ville.

-Let’s not forget the pro classes, like the world’s quickest street-legal bikes of McIntosh/Grayson Machine & Fabrication Pro Street.
-Gateway winner Gaige Herrera and his nitrous-huffing Suzuki Hayabusa might have a slight advantage on the eighth mile versus the 700 horsepower turbo bikes, but the turbo bikes will not back down.
+Let’s not forget the pro classes, like the world’s quickest street-legal bikes of McIntosh/Grayson Machine and Fabrication Pro Street.
+Gateway winner Gaige Herrera and his nitrous-huffing Suzuki Hayabusa might have a slight advantage on the eighth mile versus the 700 horsepower turbo bikes.

-Expect the entire Quicktime Motorsports stable of Rudy Sanzottera, Brad Christian, Chris Klassen, and more to exhibit their unique brand of hard work and thug attitude.
-Former champ Doug Gall, Atlanta and Indy winner Frankie Stotz, and more will all be putting the power to Ohio Valley’s concrete via their street legal tires.
+Brad Christian, Chris Klassen, former champ Doug Gall and more will all be putting the power to Ohio Valley’s concrete via their street legal tires.

 There’s nothing street-legal about Chris Cutsinger’s Pro Open championship bike.
-Big tires and big horsepower describe this class, and Cutisnger will be shredding with the likes of Ron Maddox, Brad Messer and more.
+Big tires and big horsepower describe this class, and Cutisnger will be shredding with the likes of Ron Maddox, Scott Proctor, Brad Messer and more.
+Cutsinger has a small 22 point lead over Indy winner Maddox.

-Nighttime is the right time for Performance Racing Products Grudge racing, and Louisville has seen some of the best as NHDRO tunes up for their huge grudge event at the end of September.
+Nighttime is the right time for Performance Racing Products Grudge racing, and Louisville has seen some of the best.
+Whether in the crowd or in the seat, you’ll want to be part of this one.

 “As a multi-line dealership, we support all of your racing and powersports needs,” says Tina.
 “We look forward to serving you, and hope you have a successful race weekend.”

-Brian, Niki, and everyone with NHDRO looks forward to welcoming you to a Big event rollin’ on a small track at Ohio Valley Dragway just outside of Louisville.
+Brian, Niki, and everyone with NHDRO look forward to welcoming you to a Big event rollin’ on a small track at Ohio Valley Dragway just outside of Louisville.

 NHDRO thanks 190hookup.com , McIntosh/Grayson Machine and Fabrication, Quicktime Motorsports , M2.Shocks , Millennium Trailers , Kevin Dennis Insurance , MPS , Penske Racing Shocks , Performance Racing Products , Total Racing Motorsports, Liguori Drag Racing , Kenneth R. Schwartz, attorney at law , CC Powersports , Schnitz Racing and APE